 Referrals come "off the top" before the commission is split.
 The referral is a negotiated percentage paid to another company for sending a client, either as a seller or a buyer.
 Here's an example of a typical buyer referral:

 1. Brokerage A refers a buyer to Brokerage B in another state.

 Some of the major franchises charge a percentage fee "off the top" of each commission to their franchisees.
 This fee would come off the top of whatever amount the Broker receives before splitting with the agent.
-Using a 7% franchise fee as an example:
+Using a 7 percent franchise fee as an example:

 1. $12,000 gross commission from the deal would pay franchise $840, while broker and agent would split the remaining $11,160.

 For a new agent, the split negotiated with the broker should be carefully considered based on the services and anticipated prospect leads that will be received.
-Sometimes a 45% agent share can be better than a 60% share with little business coming from the broker.
+Sometimes a 45 percent agent share can be better than a 60 percent share with little business coming from the broker.